WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 }
 ```

 To delete a subscription, pass `Push.Wallet.Params.Delete` with the push topic that is to be deleted.
 If unsuccessful, an error is returned in the callback.
+The pushTopic can be fetched from the `PushWalletClient.getActiveSubscriptions()`

+#

 ### Decrypt Message